Wells Fargo profit falls 12 percent

-(Reuters) - Wells Fargo & Co (WFC.N) on Friday posted a 12 percent decline in second-quarter profit, as loans fell and expenses rose.
+July 13 (Reuters) - Wells Fargo & Co on Friday posted a 12 percent decline in second-quarter profit, as loans fell and expenses rose.

 Net income applicable to common stock fell to $4.79 billion, or 98 cents per share, in the quarter ended June 30, from $5.45 billion, or $1.08 per share a year ago.